breast lift surgery with sydney plastic surgeon dr ellis choy

 Six to Eight Weeks After Surgery

-By now, you should be feeling normal again and be able to go about your daily routine with ease and comfort.
+By now, you should be feeling normal again and be able to go about your daily routine.
 You may wish to return to running and gym workouts, but you should remain mindful of any pain you experience.

 At this stage you will still be having post-operative check-ups with Dr Ellis Choy and his team to ensure that your progress is good and consistent with expectations.
 However, you may contact the team at any time outside of these check-up appointments – your health and the effectiveness of your treatment are our top priority.